rownakabdullahomi/EquiSports_Client_10/README.md

 ## 📋 Project Overview

 **EquiSports** is an innovative e-commerce platform tailored for sports enthusiasts.
 It is designed to simplify the process of discovering and purchasing sports equipment while offering a visually appealing and user-friendly experience.
 The platform boasts an intuitive interface, advanced filtering options, and a secure authentication system, ensuring a smooth shopping journey for users.
+It is hosted on **Firebase** for optimal performance and scalability.

 ---